-To graduate with the named LLM (International Dispute Resolution) students will be required to undertaken a compulsory 100 credits and a 15,000 word dissertation.
+To graduate with the named LLM (International Dispute Resolution) students will be required to have undertaken a compulsory 100 credits and a 15,000 word dissertation.
 The remaining 20 credits can be filled by any other module that is running.

 - Introduction to Legal Research (Compulsory - 20 Credits)